Are you wondering whether to create a private podcast? Wondering what tools do you need to get started?

 - Corporate training courses: used within employee onboarding sessions, company-wide continuing education courses, sales enablement, or complement text or video trainings.

 - Company-wide communications: used to distribute C-suite messages or regular company updates that are more personal than company-wide emails.

 - Connect remote employees: used to communicate key information with distributed teams.

 - E-learning courses: used to let only current members access a course’s podcast material.

-- Premium content subscriptions: used to create special podcast content for select subset of listeners.
+- Premium content subscriptions: used to create special bonus content for a select subset of listeners for an extra cost.